natalieagus/50005-2023/_os_notes/week1-4_mpm.md

 $$\alpha \tau + (1-\alpha) \times \epsilon$$

+### Example

+Suppose we have a hit rate of $\alpha = 0.5$, cache access time of 20ms, and RAM access time of 100 ms. What is the effective access time of this system?

+In this case, $\epsilon = 20 + 100 = 120ms$ (cache _miss_ time).
+Cache miss time includes the cache access time because **we would have spent** 20ms to check the cache in the first place to know that it's a cache miss.
+Therefore, the effective access time is **70ms**.

 # Process Management {#process-management-to-support-multiprogramming-and-time-sharing-feature}

 The Kernel is also responsible for managing all processes in the system and support <span style="color:#f7007f;"><b>multiprogramming</b></span> and <span style="color:#f7007f;"><b>timesharing</b></span> feature.